ClancyMeade/ReinforcementLearning-TicTacToe/README.md

 # Q-Learning with TicTacToe
 In this project I used Reinforcement Learning to train two agents to play TicTacToe.
-I implemented Q-Learning in java to train each agent.
+I implemented Q-Learning in java from scratch to train each agent.

 ### Usage
 ```make